dapr/dapr/CONTRIBUTING.md

 ### Pull Requests

-All contributions come through Pull requests.
-To submit a proposed change, we recommend following the following workflow:
+All contributions come through pull requests.
+To submit a proposed change, we recommend following this workflow:

 1. Make sure there's an issue (bug or proposal) raised, which sets the expectations for the contribution you are about to make.
 1. Fork the relevant repo and create a new branch